 Time Limitations For Filing a Dram Shop Lawsuit

-In Texas, victims of accidents caused by an establishment’s unlawful alcohol service can seek compensation by filing a lawsuit.
-However, the law also limits the amount of time available to victims to file suit.
-Except in rare instances, people have two years to file suit after an accident, or their case simply vanishes.
-This is known as the statute of limitations.
+In Texas, victims of accidents caused by an establishment's unlawful alcohol service can seek compensation by filing a lawsuit.
+However, the law also limits the amount of time available for victims to do so.
+Except in rare instances, people have two years after the date they suffered the incident causing their losses occurred to file suit, or their claim simply vanishes.
+This period is known as the statute of limitations.

-In addition to preventing recovery once the statute of limitations has expired, waiting too long to file suit can also adversely impact a dram shop case.
+In addition to preventing recovery if the statute of limitations has expired, waiting too long to file suit can also adversely impact a dram shop case.
 More so than almost any other type of personal injury case, solid dram shop cases require a fair amount of time in order to gather evidence.
-Waiting too long not only runs the risk that it does in other cases that crucial evidence will be lost or damages, but also increases the risk that your attorney will be unable to conduct a full investigation, forcing them to file suit with a much weaker case than would otherwise be the case.
+Waiting too long not only runs the risk that that crucial evidence will be lost or damage, but also increases the risk that your attorney will be unable to conduct a full investigation, forcing them to file suit with a much weaker case than they would otherwise be able to.

 In this article, one of Texas' most experienced dram shop attorneys, Michael Grossman, discusses the statute of limitations, as well as certain limited exceptions.